Leaders and executives. Individual contributors. Subject matter experts and professionals.

 Often, we fall into the trap of thinking that communication is all about what we say or write – that the only thing that matters is what we put out there.
 But, what we take in before we respond is every bit as important.

 That’s why the first key to effective communication is developing great listening skills.
 Listening requires a cluster of skills that are getting more and more difficult for us to achieve in our over-connected world.
-We must slow our initial urge to respond and defend.
-We must focus with all of our brains.
+We must slow our initial urge to respond and defend and focus with all of our brains.
 We must really invest in the value of what the other person has to say, whether we agree with it or not.

 If you find you’re not really listening in an interaction, start by just acknowledging that to yourself.
 “I could’ve done a better job of listening during that meeting.”
 Then, ask yourself what pulled you off track.
 Was it a need to defend yourself or your point of view?
 An inability to slow the chatter in your mind?